The Power of Tests for Detecting $p$-Hacking: Monte Carlo Simulations

 When researchers always report the minimum $p$-value, the power of the tests is much lower than when they use a threshold approach.
 The minimum approach to $p$-hacking does not lead to violations of monotonicity and continuity over $p\in (0,0.15]$.
 Therefore, by construction, tests based on these restrictions have no power, irrespective of the fraction of researchers who are $p$-hacking.

 The minimum approach may yield violations of the upper bounds.
-The range over which the upper bounds are violated and the extent of these violation depend on the distribution of $h$ and the econometric method used by the researchers.
-The simulations show nontrivial power only for the tests based on upper bounds (CSUB and CS2B) and for covariate and IV selection with $h=0$ and $h=1$ when a sufficiently large fraction of researchers $p$-hacks.
+The range over which the upper bounds are violated and the extent of these violation depend on the distribution of $h$ and the econometric method used.
+The simulations show power only for the tests based on upper bounds (CSUB and CS2B) and for covariate and IV selection when a sufficiently large fraction of researchers $p$-hacks.
+It is noteworthy that no test has power under the minimum approach when $h\sim \hat\Pi$.
+This is because $\hat\Pi$ puts mass on large values of $h$, which as explained below, can lead to no or low power.

-Under the minimum approach, the power curves of the CSUB and CS2B tests are very similar, suggesting that the power of the CS2B test comes mainly from using upper bounds.
+Under the minimum approach, the power curves of CSUB and CS2B are quite similar, suggesting that the power of CS2B comes mainly from using upper bounds.
 This finding demonstrates the importance of exploiting upper bounds in addition to monotonicity and continuity restrictions in practice.

-Figure \ref{fig:power_iv_K3} further shows that the power of the CSUB and the CS2B test may not be monotonic over $h\in \{0,1,2\}$.
-On the one hand, for large $h$, there are more $p$-values close to zero, where the upper bounds are more difficult to violate.
-On the other hand, the effective sample size increases with $h$, leading to more power.
+The relationship between the power of the tests and the value of $h$ need not be monotonic.
+The value of $h$ affects the shape of the $p$-curve in complicated ways, so that the power can be non-monotonic depending on the setting, testable restrictions, and specific test.
+Under the minimum approach, large values of $h$ lead to $p$-values close to zero, where the upper bounds are more difficult to violate.
+This is the reason why tests based on those upper bounds have very low or no power for $h=2$ (and $h\sim \hat\Pi$).

-Finally, the results in Appendix \ref{app:additional_simulation_results} show that the larger $K$ --- the more degrees of freedom the researchers have when $p$-hacking --- the higher the power of the CSUB and CS2B test.
+Finally, the results in Appendix \ref{app:additional_simulation_results} show that the larger $K$ (i.e., the more degrees of freedom the researchers have when $p$-hacking) the higher the power of CSUB and CS2B.

-Overall, the tests' ability to detect $p$-hacking is highly context-specific and can be low in some cases.
+Overall, the tests' ability to detect $p$-hacking is highly context-specific and can be low in some cases or lacking entirely.
 This is because $p$-hacking may not lead to violations of the testable restrictions used by the statistical tests for $p$-hacking.
 Moreover, even if $p$-hacking leads to violations of the testable restrictions, these violations may be small and can thus only be detected based on large samples of $p$-values.
 Regarding the choice of testable restrictions, the simulations demonstrate the importance of exploiting upper bounds in addition to monotonicity and continuity for constructing powerful tests against plausible $p$-hacking alternatives.